 – Paul Shirilla

 Department Chair, Health & Human Performance Department

-Tim and the Aurora crew had several challenges ranging from changes in staffing from the campus during design, HVAC that was excluded from room drawings, to philosophical differences on how the rooms were organized.
-Each of these obstacles were overcome by Aurora’s process which included site visits, review and approval process.
+Tim and the Aurora Storage crew had several challenges ranging from changes in staffing from the campus during design and HVAC that was excluded from room drawings, to philosophical differences on how the rooms were organized.
+Each of these obstacles were overcome by Aurora’s process which included site visits and a review and approval process.

-Aurora even returned to UW-River Falls to reorganize the Athletic Departments storage room so that each team had its own “row” of equipment.
+Aurora Storage even returned to UW-River Falls to reorganize the Athletic Department’s storage room so that each team had its own “row” of equipment.
 This type of individual care along with a reasonable price point helped assure that Aurora was the right company for the job. ▲